Chethandc2014/swagger-wiki/Adding-Swagger-to-your-API.md

 ### Question: Is Swagger integrated with the server runtime?

 This is probably the most important question to answer first.
 You can serve swagger JSON which is hand crafted, and not even hosted on your server.
 The downside is that, without a proper server integration, the swagger JSON can grow stale and not keep up with the server integration.
-In addition, performing runtime filtering based on permissions is pretty difficult without a server integration is very difficult.
+In addition, performing runtime filtering based on permissions is pretty difficult without a server integration.

 #### Answer: No!
 You don't want any server integration